Ondrecho/to-do-app/code/server/README.md

 The compose file exposes Postgres on 5432 and server on 5001.
 The server runs with Spring profile `prod` and reads DB credentials from environment variables defined in the compose file.

+Notes about DB initialization
+- The compose file mounts `./code/server/docker/initdb.d` into Postgres's `/docker-entrypoint-initdb.d`.
+Scripts in that folder run only when a fresh volume is initialized (i.e., on the first start).
+If you change init scripts and want them re-applied, remove the volume first (this will delete DB data):

+  docker-compose down -v

+- The compose uses a healthcheck for Postgres and the server waits for DB readiness before starting (a small helper script is used).
+This prevents the server from failing to start when Postgres is still initializing.